package grpc

 WithUserAgent returns a DialOption that specifies a user agent string for all the RPCs.

 WithWriteBufferSize determines how much data can be batched before doing a write on the wire.
-The corresponding memory allocation for this buffer will be twice the size to keep syscalls low.
 The default value for this buffer is 32KB.
 Zero or negative values will disable the write buffer such that each write will be on underlying connection.
 Note: A Send call may not directly translate to a write.

 WriteBufferSize determines how much data can be batched before doing a write on the wire.
-The corresponding memory allocation for this buffer will be twice the size to keep syscalls low.
 The default value for this buffer is 32KB.
 Zero or negative values will disable the write buffer such that each write will be on underlying connection.
 Note: A Send call may not directly translate to a write.

 DefaultBackoffConfig uses values specified for backoff in https://github.com/grpc/grpc/blob/master/doc/connection-backoff.md.
 Deprecated: use ConnectParams instead.
 Will be supported throughout 1.x.